Taco Bell no longer carries this item, but that doesn’t you can’t have the best vegan Mexican Pizza right in the comfort of your home.

 - 8 cloves garlic, minced

-- 1 tbsp olive oil (or sub vegetable stock)
+- 1 tablespoon olive oil (or sub vegetable stock)

 - 12-14 oz frozen vegan meatless crumbles (see post for plant based sub ideas)